willy-wagtail/raspberrypi-pihole/README.md

 Clone this git repository by running `git clone https://github.com/willypapa/raspberrypi.git`.
 It will clone the files into `/raspberry` directory, where you will find the docker-compose.yml file.
 We will now refer to the `pihole-unbound` service in the docker-compose.yml.

 > Note that this uses my own docker image on docker hub.
-To not rely on me, create your own by `cd /raspberry/pihole-unbound` directory where the Dockerfile is found.
+To not rely on me, create your own by navigating to `/raspberrypi/docker-pihole-unbound` directory where the Dockerfile is found which builds the pihole and unbound image.
 >
 > Log into docker using command `docker login` and supply your dockerhub username and password.
 Now build and push your own image to your own dockerhub using `docker build -t <your_docker_hub_username>/pihole-unbound`, then `docker push <your_docker_hub_username>/pihole-unbound`.
 >